 - Skills section

-- Additional sections featuring relevant qualifications, certifications, or interests that could help set you apart from other candidates
+- Additional sections featuring relevant qualifications, certifications, your language skills or hobbies and interests

-On the other hand, if you have a few years’ worth of professional experience, starting your CV off with your work experience section is the best way to highlight your most relevant roles and accomplishments.
+But if you have a few years or more of professional experience, starting your CV off with your work experience section directly after your personal statement is best, as doing so highlights your most relevant roles and accomplishments.

-By being strategic with the order of your CV sections, you can make a powerful first impression by highlighting your most important qualifications and skills and increasing your chances of getting the job you want.
+By being strategic with the order of your CV sections, you can highlight your job-related skills and achievements, increasing your chances of getting the job you want.